 Jim Jarmusch is a fascinating individiual.
 His name perplexes, how are you supposed to say it?
 “Jar-mich”, “Jar-moosh”, and “Jar-mush” all seem to be passable pronunciations.
 His appearance resembles that of a scientist from a space opera; with pale features and wild, white hair.
 His 2016 art-house flick Paterson was one of the most captivating movies I’ve ever seen.
 It was the story of Paterson, (Played by Adam Driver) a bus driver living in Paterson New Jersey.
 He goes to work, goes to the bar, and comes home.
 Rinse and repeat for the rest of the movie, with some spoken word poetry thrown in the mix.
 Nothing much happens and the dialogue sometimes verges on bad “improv club pastiche” but I still respected the film for moving at a snail’s pace and depriving me of any rousing conflict; for forcing me to relax so to speak.

 The Dead Don’t Die is a little bit like that.
-The film takes place in the Central Pennsylvanian town of Centerville (Its a real place, what a wacky state!) where folks listen to the radio at the local greasy spoon, old guys where KAWA (Keep America White Again) hats unperturbed, and Cops drive around helping people out rather than arresting them.
+The film takes place in the Central Pennsylvanian town of Centerville (Its a real place, what a wacky state!) where folks listen to the radio at the local greasy spoon, old guys wear KAWA (Keep America White Again) hats unperturbed, and Cops drive around helping people out rather than arresting them.

 When we open, weird stuff has been happening for who knows how long at this point.
 The skeptical locals have been attributing it to daylight savings time and not in fact, to the Earth being moved off of its axis.